John Joscelyn: Legacy and death

 Joscelyn also published an edition of Gildas' work De Excidio et Conquestu Britanniae in 1568, for which he wrote the preface.
 He also wrote a history of Corpus Christi College, Cambridge Historiola Collegii Corporis Christi that remained unpublished until 1880.
 He contributed extensively to Parker's A Testimonie of Antiquitie Shewing the Auncient Fayth in the Church of England, the earliest printed book containing portions in Old English.
 Joscelyn also contributed a large part of Parker's De Antiquitate Britannicae, published in 1572.

-Parker died on 28 December 1603, probably at High Roding, and was buried in All Saints' Church in High Roding where the inscription of his memorial brass survives.
+Joscelyn died on 28 December 1603, probably at High Roding, and was buried in All Saints' Church in High Roding where the inscription of his memorial brass survives.
 He never married.

 Joscelyn's contributions to the study of Old English have been called "a significant contribution to the development of the study of the language".
 The historian May McKisack called him a "man of great learning and a good servant to his master".
 Besides his dictionary and grammar, his working notebook also became part of the Cotton library, now manuscript Vitellius D.vii.
 Other of his manuscripts, either written or acquired by him, were either given to Corpus Christi College by Parker's heirs, or became parts of the British Library or the Bodleian Library.